Inflationary Decoherence from the Gravitational Floor: Introduction

 where $\mathcal{P}_\zeta(k)\simeq H^2/(8\pi^2 \slrl \Mp^2) \sim 10^{-10}$ is the observed size of scalar perturbations and $\slrl \lsim 10^{-2}$ is bounded above by the non-observance of primordial tensor perturbations \cite{Planck:2018jri}.

-But this small coefficient is abundantly compensated in the full expression \pref{LindbladPurity5} by the additional factor $(aH/k)^6$ that is large in the super-Hubble limit $k \ll aH$.
-Furthermore this additional factor grows like $e^{6Ht}$ during inflation since $a \propto e^{Ht}$.
-This growth is stronger than the $a^{3Ht}$ behaviour found in \cite{Burgess:2022nwu} because the dominant contribution comes from the nonlocal interactions not considered in that paper.\footnote{Appendix \ref{App:Comparison} provides a detailed comparison between our calculation and that of \cite{Burgess:2022nwu}, highlighting why it is harder to properly identifying the leading late-time Markovian behaviour if you use the `wrong' variables.} The growth is so strong that the corrections to the purity are no longer small after a handful of $e$-foldings in the super-Hubble regime, indicating a breakdown of perturbative methods.
+But this small coefficient is abundantly compensated in the full expression \pref{LindbladPurity5} by the additional factor $(aH/k)^4$ that is large in the super-Hubble limit $k \ll aH$.
+Furthermore this additional factor grows like $e^{4Ht}$ during inflation since $a \propto e^{Ht}$.
+This growth is stronger than the $a^{3Ht}$ behaviour found in \cite{Burgess:2022nwu} because the dominant contribution comes from the nonlocal interactions not considered in that paper.\footnote{Appendix \ref{App:Comparison} provides a detailed comparison between our calculation and that of \cite{Burgess:2022nwu}, highlighting why it is harder to properly identifying the leading late-time Markovian behaviour if you use the `wrong' variables.
+Note added: the leading power of $z$ found here (and its coefficient) differs from what was found in version 1 of this paper, and this difference can be traced to a subtlety in the ordering of limits taken when performing the integrations in the environmental correlation functions (see \cite{ToAppear} for details).} The growth is so strong that the corrections to the purity are no longer small after a handful of $e$-foldings in the super-Hubble regime, indicating a breakdown of perturbative methods.

 Beyond this point a resummation is required in order to track how the purity evolves, and this can be done along the lines discussed in \cite{Burgess:2015ajz, Burgess:2022nwu, Burgess:2024eng} by taking advantage of the Markovian nature of the leading order evolution in the super-Hubble regime.
 Once this is dones the result can easily overwhelm even the very small prefactor given in \pref{prefactor} over the 50 $e$-foldings of inflation available in inflationary models.
 We set up the tools required to perform this resummation and discuss the complications that led us to defer it to future work.